RHsyseng/pod-pullsecret-reconciler/README.md

 It is recommended to verify the service account is provisioned with secrets before creating deployments, but this chart is intended for cases where that is not feasible.

-This chart is intended to be run after any needed application charts have been deployed to an OpenShift cluster.
-The chart will create RBAC resources and deploy a job using the `openshift4/ose-cli` image.
-The job runs a Bash script that uses kubectl to identify pods stuck pending without image pull secrets, and deletes them.
-The script searches for pods multiple times to ensure deployment controllers have ample time to create pods.
+This chart is intended to be run during the installation of other application charts on the cluster.
+The chart will create RBAC resources and a single-pod deployment using the `openshift4/ose-cli` image.
+The pod runs a Bash script that uses kubectl to identify pods stuck pending without image pull secrets, and deletes them.
+This script repeats at an interval configurable by the `waitIntervalSeconds` value.

+This chart can be uninstalled once the application charts have been successfully installed.

 # Deployment
 This chart can be installed directly from a release archive or by cloning this repo locally.